SelfCareMap

 Understanding Facial Types and What They Treat

 Not all facials are created equal.
 Your first step is understanding which type addresses your specific concerns.
 A classic European facial typically includes cleansing, exfoliation, extraction, massage, and a mask, costing between $60 and $120.
 This foundational treatment works well for maintenance and mild congestion.
+It is an ideal choice for those who want a general skin refresh without aggressive chemicals.

 What to Expect During Your First Facial

 • Analysis: Many studios use magnifying lamps or skin analysis technology to assess your skin closely.
+They look for dehydration, oil production levels, and areas of congestion or sun damage.

 • Massage: Most facials include a relaxing facial and neck massage that boosts circulation.
+This helps with lymphatic drainage, reducing puffiness and giving the face a more contoured look.

 Choosing the Right Venue in Wisconsin